mkmad/gcp/networks/nat/README.md

 gsutil cp gs://[my_bucket]/*.png .
 ```

-# Configure a Cloud NAT gateway
+## Configure a Cloud NAT gateway (For Outbound traffic for VMs with internal Ips)

 Although vm-internal can now access certain Google APIs and services without an external IP address, the instance cannot access the internet for updates and patches.
 You will now configure a Cloud NAT gateway, which allows vm-internal to reach the internet.